 That’s all you need to set up LinkedIn Lead Gen Ads.
 For more information, check out this article about how to create your first LinkedIn advertising account.

-It is mandatory LinkedIn Lead Gen Form best practice for you to enter a privacy policy URL in the form details section when creating your LinkedIn ads.
+LinkedIn Lead Gen Form best practice requires advertisers to enter a privacy policy URL in the form details section when creating LinkedIn Ads.
 The URL’s page should contain only the privacy policy.
-You are also required to disclose how you will use the leads you get from the campaign.
+It also mandates to disclose how the leads data collected from the campaign will be used.

-You’ll need to obtain the user’s consent based on how you will use their information.
+During the form submission process, you’ll need to obtain the user’s consent based on how you will use their information.
 This is done by enabling the custom checkboxes so that they can be displayed close to the use descriptions.
-For example, you can write, “We’ll use your information to educate you more about our products and services”.
-That is one of the ways businesses use people’s information.
+For example, “We’ll use your information to educate you more about our products and services”.

 How to test LinkedIn Lead Gen Forms

-You can test your LinkedIn Lead Gen Ads to make sure everything works perfectly.
+Testing your LinkedIn Lead Gen Ads is a great way to make sure everything works perfectly before sending your ads live.
 This is especially important if you integrate it with third-party marketing automation or a CRM provider (more on that later).
-In addition, it will help to know if the process is successful.
-Below is the step-by-step process to test your LinkedIn lead Gen Form.

-Please remember that when you open the report, you will see values of TRUE or FALSE.
-True means a test lead, while FALSE shows a real lead.
-So, in this case, you will see TRUE.
+Keep in mind when you open the report, you’ll see values of TRUE or FALSE.
+TRUE means a test lead, while FALSE shows a real lead.
+So, in this case, you’ll see TRUE.

 Take a look at some of these LinkedIn lead gen ad examples pulled from a host of different businesses.